Acquired Brain Disorder

 An acquired brain disorder must have occurred prior to the age of 60 and is attributable to one or more of the following: an external trauma to the brain as a result of a motor vehicle accident, a fall, an assault or other traumatic incident or occurrence.
 It may be an anoxic or hypoxic injury resulting from cardiopulmonary arrest, carbon monoxide poisoning, airway obstruction, hemorrhage or near-drowning.
 It can also be attributable to an infectious disease like encephalitis or meningitis or other neurological disorders such as Huntington’s disease or multiple sclerosis.
 The acquired brain disorder must be manifested by a significant decline in cognitive functioning and ability and/or deterioration in personality, impulse control, judgment, modulation of mood or awareness of deficits.

 Some of the services that are available through Acquired Brain Disorder Supports at Community Crossroads are Service Coordination, information & referral, personal care assistance and employment supports.
-Anyone with a documented TBI or ABD is eligible for these services.
+Anyone with a documented TBI or ABD is eligible to apply for these services.
 In order to receive Acquired Brain Disorder Supports, you must also be eligible for Medicaid.
-If you would like to apply for these supports, you will need to complete and application, sign releases of information for us to obtain information (medical reports, assessments, evaluations, etc) regarding your needs.
-This information will assist us in making an eligibility determination.
-To apply or inquire about TBI or ABD Services, please contact Samantha Martin at Community Crossroads at 603-893-1299, ext 343.
+If you would like to apply for these supports, you will need to complete an application, sign releases of information for us to obtain information (medical reports, assessments, evaluations, etc) regarding your needs.
+This information will assist us with making an eligibility determination.
+To apply or inquire about TBI or ABD Services, please contact Samantha Martin at Community Crossroads at 603-893-1299, ext 343 or email@example.com.

 Greater Salem/Derry Brain Injury Support Group

 Do you, or someone you care for, have a traumatic brain injury or acquired brain disorder?
-The Greater Salem/Derry Brain Injury Support Group for Survivors, Families & Caregivers (which is sponsored by the Brain Injury association of NH) meets the first Tuesday of every month from 6:30 to 8:00 PM at the Community Crossroads office at 8 Commerce Dr., Unit #8, Atkinson, NH.
+The Greater Salem/Derry Brain Injury Support Group for Survivors, Families & Caregivers (which is sponsored by the Brain Injury association of NH) meets the second Tuesday of every month from 6:30 to 7:30 PM via ZOOM.
 This group is comprised of survivors of brain injuries, their families & caregivers.
 This gives everyone an opportunity to share experiences with each other.
 We welcome newcomers!

 For further information, or if you are interested in coming to a meeting, please call Community Crossroads, 603-893-1299 and ask for Samantha (ext.
 343) or email her at firstname.lastname@example.org.